auNLP/assignment4-NER-using-LSTMs/README.md

 # Summary

 <!--
 This should include a short description of which models you have tried and conclusions from comparing these models.
-It should also include an argument This should be no longer than an abstract.
+This should be no longer than an abstract.
 This section can also include questions regarding the assignment.
 -->

 # Performance
 <!--
 This should include a table of performance metrics of different models.
-The table should at least include the performance metrics of logistic regression and a neural network applied to a TF-IDF representation of the documents.
-It should also include a least two experiments which experiment either with:
-- the size of the neural network
-- the activation functions (e.g. relu or sigmoid)
-- filtering of the word prior to creating to word counts or tf-idf (e.g. only include nouns or lowercase)
-- document representation (e.g. using raw word frequencies vs. using term frequencies)
-- or similar experimentation

-You should at least report the accuracy but are free to report other measures such as AUC, sensitivity and specificity.
+The performance metrics should at least include accuracy and F1-score.
  -->

 ## Project Organization
 The organization of the project is as follows:

 <!--
-Correct this to reflect changes which you might have made -->
+Correct this to reflect changes
+-->

 ```